octodemo/universe-wip/exercise.md

 We are excited to be shipping the feature **AI-generated custom patterns** at Universe 2023.
 In this exercise, we will generate a custom pattern using this feature.
 <details>
 <summary>Prerequiste - secret scanning must be enabled for this exercise.
-This feature should already be enabled by default for for this repository.
+This feature should already be enabled by default for this repository.
 If not, please follow the instructions here to enable secret scanning. </summary>

 1. Navigate to the `Settings` tab of the repository, click on the `Code security and analysis` section, and click `Enable` under secret scanning.